abeeralotaibi93/Technical-Challenge/task2_report_VLM.md

 Looking across all tested images, a few patterns emerge clearly.

-**Where CNN and VLM agree (and are correct):** For clear, well-defined pneumonia cases — typically bacterial pneumonia with dense lobar consolidation — both the CNN and MedGemma's Strategy 1 prompt gave correct answers.
-The VLM's longer reports in these cases mentioned increased opacity in one lung field, consistent with the ground truth.
+For clear, well-defined pneumonia cases — typically bacterial pneumonia with dense lobar consolidation — the CNN gave more correct answers.
+As a diagnostic-stage tool, the CNN is better because it is explicitly trained to minimize classification error and directly outputs a binary prediction, making it more reliable for identifying the presence or absence of pneumonia, even when subtle details might be missed by generative models.

-**Where both models fail:** The most interesting cases are images where both the CNN and VLM give wrong answers.
-These tend to be subtle or atypical presentations — early-stage viral pneumonia with faint bilateral infiltrates, or borderline normal X-rays with slight haziness.
-The CNN missed these because fine details are lost at 28×28.
-MedGemma missed them for the same reason: when an image is too low resolution, even a medically-trained VLM can't recover the clinical information that was never there.
+The most interesting cases are images where both the CNN and VLM give wrong answers.
+These tend to be subtle or atypical presentations, such as early-stage viral pneumonia with faint bilateral infiltrates, or borderline normal X-rays with slight haziness.
+The CNN missed these because fine details are lost at 28×28 resolution.
+MedGemma missed them for the same reason: when an image is too low resolution, even a medically-trained VLM cannot recover clinical information that was never present.

-**Where they disagree:** There were a handful of cases where the CNN predicted Pneumonia but MedGemma's report described a normal chest.
-In most of these, the ground truth was Normal — meaning MedGemma was actually correct and the CNN had a false positive.
-This is consistent with the CNN's confusion matrix showing 63 false positives (Normal classified as Pneumonia).
-The VLM's descriptive output added an extra layer of interpretability here, allowing a human reviewer to see the reasoning rather than just a binary label.
+In the cases where predictions are wrong, the CNN provides no explanation, making it difficult to understand why the image was misclassified.
+MedGemma, on the other hand, sometimes produces descriptive text that explains its reasoning, even when the prediction is incorrect.
+This descriptive output can act as a red flag or prompt further investigation, offering more transparency and reducing potential risk compared to an unexplained binary label.

-The key takeaway: the VLM doesn't replace the CNN's classification role, but it does complement it.
-The CNN gives a fast, quantifiable prediction; the VLM explains what is visible in the image — which is exactly how these tools would work in a real clinical support pipeline.
+To summarize, the VLM does not replace the CNN’s classification role, but it complements it.
+The CNN provides a fast, quantifiable prediction, while the VLM explains what is visible in the image, adding interpretability and context.

 ## 5. Model Strengths and Limitations